-So on this Valentine’s Day, I acknowledge the twinge of longing and the pang of “why not me?”
-I focus on the beauty of this meaningful and delicate life I’ve been given and I choose to pour the overflow of single-hearted love into the caring, building, creating, connecting, teaching and endowing for which God has especially designed me.
+So on this Valentine’s Day, I acknowledge the beauty of longing and the reality of “why not me?”
+I focus on the meaning of this delicate life I’ve been given, and I choose to pour the overflow of single-hearted love into the caring, building, creating, connecting, teaching, pursuing, and endowing for which God has especially designed me.

 Please join the conversation!